geoffsmith82/Symposium2023/README.md

 ### External Libraries required to build projects
  - [TMS Grid](https://www.tmssoftware.com/site/dbadvgrd.asp) TMS Software TDBAdvGrid...
 You can use the trail version to get the demo to work.
- - [ICS Daily Snapshot 8.71](http://wiki.overbyte.eu/wiki/index.php/ICS_Download) ICS WebSockets are a new feature coming in v8.71
+ - [ICS 9.0](http://wiki.overbyte.eu/wiki/index.php/ICS_Download) or from the GetIt package manager built into Delphi.
  - [newac](https://github.com/geoffsmith82/newac) New Audio Components
  - AWS SDK For Delphi (Preview) in GetIt Package Manager in Delphi 11